rorygreening/rorygreening/README.md

 I work primarily within Unreal Engine 5 and currently have several projects in the works that I cannot wait to share! 🎮

-My goal is to design games that provide innovative narrative experiences and combine well-developed worlds, memorable characters, and compelling stories in settings in both historical and fantastic! 📖
+My goal is to design games that provide innovative narrative experiences and combine well-developed worlds, memorable characters, and compelling stories in settings both historical and fantastic! 📖